Imaging a chain of strongly correlated Rydberg excitations enabled by F\"{o}rster-resonance-enhanced interaction: Theoretical Model

 \section{Theoretical Model}

 The excitation of atoms in the deep blockade regime leads to the formation of highly ordered chains of Rydberg atoms.
 As shown experimentally, in a majority of cases the chains contain five Rydberg atoms.
-Based on this finding, the model of Fig. 4 makes the simplified assumption that five Rydberg superatoms are created exactly, the slit area of the atomic cloud that undergoes the excitation being divided into five regions of equal length, each containing exactly one Rydberg atom.
+Based on this finding, the model in Fig. 4 of the main text makes the simplified assumption that five Rydberg excitations are created along the axial axis of the atomic cloud, the slit area of the atomic cloud that undergoes the excitation being divided into five regions of equal length, each containing exactly one Rydberg atom.
 The positions of the five atoms are obtained by direct sampling.
 For this, the position of each atom in a given subdivision is sampled randomly, according to a uniform distribution along the axial direction, and we reset the sample of the five atoms if the blockade condition is not fulfilled.

+Monte Carlo rate equation models in Ref.~\cite{vogt2017levy} and the references therein are a more sophisticated method to simulate interacting three-level atom systems excited in the dissipative regime.
+However, there is no proof that these models are suitable for describing Rydberg excitations in the current experimental conditions.
+Moreover, the computing power needed for the Monte Carlo simulation of about 10000 atoms here is not currently within our reach.
+Driven dissipative systems are at present a research topic of high interest, and we believe that this work can serve as the basis for further experimental and theoretical studies.